Department of Social Work Education

 Each theory course question paper shall consist of 2 sections.

-Section A (20 Marks) is of objective type questions,carrying 2 Marks for each question which covers entire syllabus.
-It is compulsory to attempt this section for the all students.
+Section A (10 Marks) consists objective type questions carrying 1 Marks for each question which covers entire syllabus.
+It is compulsory part of the paper.

 Orientation Visit, Concurrent Field Work, Communication Skills Exercise , Rural Camp , Study Tour & Individual and Group Conferences are the Heads of Assessment of Social work Practicum.